mjjstockman/hull-college/README.md

 - __Courses Section__

 This section contains images for the courses available at the college so users can quickly see if they offer a course they are interested in.
 Icons from Font Awesome are used for the courses to add visual interest and to make each course quickly identifiable and more memorable.
-On large screens the courses are
+On large screens the courses are displayed three in a row, changing to two and then one as the screen gets smaller.

 - __Contact Section__

 This section allows the user to easily contact the college by using a form to send a message.
 The fields are clearly marked, all required and the email field must contain a valid email.
+The message is limited to 400 characters to keep them succint and reduce the amount of characters needed to be stored in the database.
 The Submit button is a bright distinctive colour, acting as a call to action for the user.

 A map showing the college's location is also included in this section, allowing users to quickly identify where the college is based.

 - __Footer__

 The footer feature at the bottom of the page contains links to Hull College's social media links.
-This will help users find more information.
+This will help users find more information and stay up to date with the college.
 The links open in a new tab so users are not taken away from Hull College's website.
+They are the same colour as those in the navigation for consistency and to help them stand out.

 ADD IMAGES????